 Technology and telecommunications companies in Canada

-The Canadian technology and telecommunications sectors are not immune to geopolitical risks, particularly given the global competition over semiconductors, 5G networks and AI technologies.
-Canada’s tech industry relies heavily on international supply chains for critical components, and it faces challenges due to US-China tech decoupling and potential disruptions in the Taiwan Strait — a major semiconductor manufacturing hub.
+The Canadian technology and telecommunications sectors are not immune to geopolitical risks.
+This is particularly true given the global competition over semiconductors, 5G networks and AI technologies.
+Canada’s tech industry relies heavily on international supply chains for critical components.
+It faces challenges due to US-China tech decoupling and potential disruptions in the Taiwan Strait — a major semiconductor manufacturing hub.

 Cybersecurity threats

 Additionally, Canadian tech companies are increasingly targeted by cyberattacks, particularly those sponsored by foreign states.
-With 21% of large Canadian companies reporting cyberattacks in 2021, this risk is particularly relevant for businesses that handle sensitive data or operate in critical sectors.
+In 2021, 21% of large Canadian companies report cyberattacks.
+This risk is particularly relevant for businesses that handle sensitive data or operate in critical sectors.

-For example: A Canadian electronics company dependent on semiconductor imports from Taiwan could experience significant delays or shortages if tensions between China and Taiwan escalate.
-These disruptions could impact the company’s ability to produce and deliver products on time, leading to lost sales and contractual penalties.
+For example: Imagine you’re a Canadian electronics company dependent on semiconductor imports from Taiwan.
+You could experience significant delays or shortages if tensions between China and Taiwan escalate.
+These disruptions could impact the company’s ability to produce and deliver products on time.
+This can lead to lost sales and contractual penalties.

 Agriculture and Agribusiness